 We took this curve.

-Then we saw a Red Flag as we made our way to our first history stop of the trip.
+Then we saw a Red Flag as we made our way to our first history stop.
 The speeders all stopped and we were led up a trail to the viewpoint overlooking the Newman Clay Mine.

 The Newman Clay Mine.

-Views along the way as we made our way towards the CA Highway 104 grade crossing.
+Views as we made our way towards the CA Highway 104 grade crossing.

-The Red Flags were out again as we closed in on that grade crossing.
+The Red Flags were out again as we approached that grade crossing.

 Our speeder went by Milepost 2.
-We came to our next history stop at the old Newman's siding.
-Here we all got off for another history talk.
+We came to our next history stop at the old Newman's siding and everyone got off for another history talk.

 The old loading dock for train cars at the old Newman's siding.